Skip to content

 print("document", type(document), document)

-# HTTP response to the client
+# HTTP response to customer

 response = make_response(document)